curohu/SSH-Made-Simple/README.md

 # SSH-Made-Simple
-This is the easiest and most "unfriendly" ssh wrapper that I cane make
+This is the easiest and most "unfriendly" ssh wrapper that I can make

 Version 2: